nkdas/ems/README.md

 &nbsp;&nbsp;- widgetFactory()
 - For object-oriented programming, accessors for instance or static variables should always be prefixed with **get** or **set**.
 In implementing design patterns, such as the singleton or factory patterns, the name of the method should contain the pattern name where practical to more thoroughly describe behavior.
-- For methods on objects that are declared with the **private** or **protected** modifier, the first character of the method name must be an underscore.
+- For methods on objects that are declared with the **private** or **protected** modifier, the first character of the method name must be an **underscore**.
 This is the only acceptable application of an underscore in a method name.
 Methods declared **public** should never contain an underscore.
 - Functions in the global scope (a.k.a "floating functions") are permitted but discouraged in most cases.
 Consider wrapping these functions in a static class.

+**Variables:**
+- May only contain alphanumeric characters.
+Underscores are not permitted.
+Numbers are permitted in variable names but are discouraged in most cases.
+- Variables that are declared with the **private** or **protected** modifier, the first character of the variable name may be a single **underscore**.
+This is the only acceptable application of an underscore in a variable name.
+Variables declared **public** should never start with an underscore.
+- Variables should always be as verbose as practical to describe the data that the developer intends to store in them.
+Terse variable names such as **$i** and **$n** are discouraged for all but the smallest loop contexts.
+If a loop contains more than 20 lines of code, the index variables should have more descriptive names.

+**Constants:**
+- May contain both alphanumeric characters and underscores.
+Numbers are permitted in constant names.
+- All letters used in a constant name must be capitalized, while all words in a constant name must be separated by underscore character.
+- For example, EMBED_SUPPRESS_EMBED_EXCEPTION is permitted but EMBED_SUPPRESSEMBEDEXCEPTION is not.
+- Constants must be defined as class members with the "const" modifier.
+Defining constants in the global scope with the "define" function is permitted but strongly discouraged.